Jordan EJ14: Messages

 The team had only just survived the winter break after the season, and when the EJ14 broke cover for the first time, it carried the message "Lazarus", referring to the team's resurrection from the dead.
 For the rest of the season the car would run with various messages of peace on the engine over.
 These included a dove at the Australian Grand Prix, and a picture of Ayrton Senna at the San Marino Grand Prix, to commemorate the tenth anniversary of his death.
 The changing images were chosen by the Bahrains government, who purchased sponsorship space on the team's engine cover to celebrate the inaugural Bahrain Grand Prix.

 Campaigns

 The team supported various campaigns and organizations placed on the engine cover including:

-DATA at the French Grand Prix; 46664 at the German Grand Prix; global warming at the Hungarian Grand Prix and a "www.sanpatrignano.org" website at the Italian Grand Prix.
+Equality at the Malaysian Grand Prix; Dalí at the and text "Fundació Gala-Salvador Dalí" Spanish Grand Prix; CIESM at the and text "Caring For The Med" Monaco Grand Prix; Cirque du Monde at the and text "Arts Charity For Yourth" Canadian Grand Prix; Life on mars at the United States Grand Prix; DATA at the French Grand Prix; Save the Children at the British Grand Prix; 46664 at the German Grand Prix; Stop Global Warming at the Hungarian Grand Prix; Child Focus at the Belgian Grand Prix and a "www.sanpatrignano.org" website at the and text "Prugs Don't Win" Italian Grand Prix.

 Events

 Throughout the season, the team celebrated or commemorated various events on the engine cover:

-A European flag at the European Grand Prix; a dragon and text reading "Welcome China" at the inaugural Chinese Grand Prix; the 2005 Special Olympics World Winter Games at the Japanese Grand Prix and the scheduled date of the 2005 Bahrain Grand Prix at the Brazilian Grand Prix.
+A European flag at the and text "Europe In Harmony" European Grand Prix; a dragon and text reading "Welcome China" at the inaugural Chinese Grand Prix; the 2005 Special Olympics World Winter Games at the Japanese Grand Prix and the scheduled date of the 2005 Bahrain Grand Prix at the Brazilian Grand Prix.

+Other

+Eddie Jordan daughter Miki was a Fosters grid girl at the British Grand Prix, standing in front of Jordan driver Nick Heidfeld on the 17th spot of the starting grid.